brianleew/lee-portfolio/Projects/individual/Intro:Prob & Stats/README.txt

-The official name of the course is called, "MATH-3470 Intro to Probability and Statistics".
+The official name of this course is called, "MATH-3470 Intro to Probability and Statistics".
+This "Data Analysis Project" involves my first introduction to R.